2020 Advanced Courses

 Impact of the coronavirus (COVID-19) pandemic on events in the 2020 Advanced Courses programme:

 FEBS has been supporting postponement of several FEBS Advanced Courses that were scheduled to run this year.
-Organizers will be in touch with registered participants about new arrangements.
+In addiiton, two events have converted to a virtual format.
 Some events previously listed on this page now have new dates in 2021 and are shown on the 2021 Advanced Courses page.

 FEBS ADVANCED LECTURE COURSE